Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (7) Department of Children and Family Services child

 (8) The appropriate school official only if the

-agency or officer believes that there is an imminent threat of physical harm to students, school personnel, or others who are present in the school or on school grounds.
+agency or officer believes that there is an imminent threat of physical harm to students, school personnel, or others.

 (A) Inspection and copying shall be limited to

 juvenile law enforcement records transmitted to the appropriate school official or officials whom the school has determined to have a legitimate educational or safety interest by a local law enforcement agency under a reciprocal reporting system established and maintained between the school district and the local law enforcement agency under Section 10-20.14 of the School Code concerning a minor enrolled in a school within the school district who has been arrested or taken into custody for any of the following offenses:

 (i) any violation of Article 24 of the